henrik/old-henrik.nyh.se/_posts/2012-07-08_15-00-randomize-your-factories.markdown

 If your tests and code review are good enough, you won't ever get the random test failures.
 You only get them when you mess up.
 Do TDD and code review, but do this too.

 I think that Arjan's argument about giving false confidence in your tests is the strongest one.
 I can only say that I do this precisely because I have little confidence in my tests, or anyone else's.
 I don't rig the extra safety net so I can take more risks; I do it because I know that sooner or later, no matter how hard I try, I'll slip.

+## Update – July 9, 2012 at 08:15 CEST:

+The random failures don't even have to be random.
+Or rather, they don't have to be hard to reproduce.

+I [just learned something from Mark Dodwell](https://twitter.com/madeofcode/status/222070153641328640) that I hadn't realized: when you have RSpec or MiniTest randomize the test order (`rspec --order random my_spec.rb`), the seed value that you get back isn't just for recreating that test order.
+That seed applies to any use of `Kernel#rand`, so it can make your random test failures reproducible too.